-Hello Guys first i will tell you what are valves and how they work, and also tell you about VVT.
+Hello, Guys First I will tell you what are valves and how they work, and also tell you about VVT (Variable valve timing).

 There is basically 4 valves per cylinder 2 for intake and 2 for exhaust.
-The main purpose of the valves are to breathe air in or out into the engine.
-When the intake valve is open using a cam shaft the mixture of air and fuel enters the cylinder and after the power generation process the exhaust valve are opened again using the cam shaft the gases are released of the cylinder.
+The main purpose of the valves is to breathe air in or out into the engine.
+When the intake valve is open using a camshaft the mixture of air and fuel enters the cylinder and after the power generation process the exhaust valve is opened again using the camshaft the gases are released from the cylinder.
 But this valve work exactly same on all rpm range which is not good for power, fuel economy or emission, hence VVT(Variable valve timing) is used.

 Valve Timing decides at what rpm the valves open and close.

-Valve Duration decides how long the valves stays open.
+Valve Duration decides how long the valves stay open.

-Valve Lift decides how far the valve lifts of its original position.
+Valve Lift decides how far the valve lifts off its original position.

 These all process is controlled by a computer which can constantly change according to the situation.

-Lets see and example if an exhaust valve is open for long in one stroke all the exhaust gas would leave the cylinder creating more area for new air and fuel mixture to breathe in next stroke, which can generate more power.
-On the other hand if the exhaust valve is opened for a short period there could be some gas left on the cylinder for next stroke, this create a small engine displacement for a moment which can give you better fuel economy.
+Let’s see an example if an exhaust valve is open for long in one stroke all the exhaust gas would leave the cylinder creating more area for new air and fuel mixture to breathe in the next stroke, which can generate more power.
+On the other hand, if the exhaust valve is opened for a short period there could be some gas left on the cylinder for the next stroke, this creates a small engine displacement for a moment which can give you better fuel economy.

 - AVLS (Subaru)